womanonrails/womanonrails.com/_i18n/en/_posts/2016-05-15-remote-work.md

 ## Day by day work

 When I work remotly from my home or open space in most cases work looks like normaly day in office.
 But in my offce each person in team has separate room and we don't go to others rooms.
-One time per day we have meeing (Hangout or Sykpe).
+One time per day we have meeting (Hangout or Sykpe).
 And that's it.
 Rest of my day it is normal work.
-I have my tasks to do and I do what I should.
+I have to do my tasks and I do what I should.
 When I need to talk with someone I write a message on communicator (Slack or Skype).
 The most important thing in this kind of work is **trust**.
 Trust that each team member does what he/she should to get things done.

 ### My observations:

-1. **Less people around my desk, then better I can focus**
+1. **Less people around my desk, then I can better focus**

-    How many times do you waste your time on funny conversations?
+    How many times do you waste your time for funny conversations?
 How many times someone interrupt you in your work to ask something?
 How many times you need to go to boring and useless meeting?
 There are many reasons for break.

 2. **I can work from any place from office, from home, from Warsaw or Krakow.
 It doesn't matter.**

-    This is very nice I can work from home when I need this.
+    This is very nice I can work from home when I need it.
 Or I can go to my family and working from theirs house.
 Or go to another country.

 3. **I need to be well organized to plan my work and my communication.**